MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_manage_data_set_attributes.md

 ### -output-buffer

-Depending on the value set in the <b>Action</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff552527">DEVICE_MANAGE_DATA_SET_ATTRIBUTES</a>, the request may return data in the buffer at <i>Irp-&gt;AssociatedIrp.SystemBuffer</i>.
-The system buffer will contain valid data if the manage data set action operation returns output and <i>Parameters.DeviceIoControl.InputBufferLength</i> &gt; 0.
+Depending on the value set in the <b>Action</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff552527">DEVICE_MANAGE_DATA_SET_ATTRIBUTES</a>, the request may return data in the buffer at <i>Irp->AssociatedIrp.SystemBuffer</i>.
+The system buffer will contain valid data if the manage data set action operation returns output and <i>Parameters.DeviceIoControl.InputBufferLength</i> > 0.

 ### -output-buffer-length